All Posts

 There is no denying, Atlantans love their music and festivals – often combined into one extravaganza.
 We are fortunate to have a multicultural blend of dreamers, developers, cultural enthusiasts, and adventurers.
 Whether it be music, art, food, or drink that puts a spring in your step, you’re sure to find an event perfect for your interests.
 A few spring concerts, shows, and festivals in Atlanta include:

-• Tour Stops at Mercedes-Benz Stadium and State Farm Arena: Some of today’s most iconic musicians are making stops in Atlanta, including John Mayer (March 27), New Edition (March 30), Janet Jackson (April 26-27), Taylor Swift (April 28, 29, 30), Stevie Nicks (May 22) and Ed Sheeran (May 27).
+• Tour Stops at Mercedes-Benz Stadium and State Farm Arena: Some of today’s most iconic musicians are making stops in Atlanta, including Nicki Minaj (March 20-21), Kenny Chesney and Zac Brown Band (May 18), and Rolling Stones (June 7).

-• Shaky Knees in Central Park, May 5-7.
+• Shaky Knees in Central Park, May 3-5.
 The alt-rock music festival features more than 60 bands, ranging from chart-topping names to rising artists.
-Headliners in 2023 include acts such as The Killers, Muse, The Lumineers, Greta Van Fleet, Yeah Yeah Yeahs, Grouplove, Tenacious D, Phantogram, The Front Bottoms, Hozier, The Flaming Lips, and many more.
+2024 headliners include Foo Fighters, Weezer, Noah Kahan, Young The Giant, Queens of the Stoneage, The Offspring, Billy Idol and Portugal.
+The Man.

 STAY IN THE HEART OF IT ALL

 It’s time to spring into action and start planning your trip to Atlanta today.
-This season, Loews Atlanta Hotel invites guests to enjoy locally-curated art experiences showcasing Midtown’s one-of-a-kind attractions when you make your hotel reservation through our special offer, Heart of the Arts.
-This exclusive program includes tickets to beloved cultural enclaves, in addition to other perks.
-Guests can choose from a day at the Atlanta Botanical Garden or the High Museum of Art, both less than a mile walk from Loews Atlanta.
-Complimentary valet and craft cocktails at Saltwood Bar are also included as part of this arts and culture stay.
+This season, Loews Atlanta Hotel invites guests to enjoy locally-curated art experiences showcasing Midtown’s one-of-a-kind attractions when you make your hotel reservation through our special offer, Park & Stay package.
 With 414 spacious guestrooms, including 44 suites, all with floor-to-ceiling windows, guests have the comforts of home at their fingertips.
 From an ideal location in the heart of Midtown, to locally-inspired dining and award-winning wellness offerings at Exhale Spa, Loews Atlanta is ready to welcome guests for a memorable stay.